botlabs-gg/yagpdb-docs-v2/content/moderation/advanced-automoderator/effects.md

 ## Quick Intro

 This page lists all the available effects in the order as they appear on the control panel.
-Make extensive use of the Table of Contents in the top left corner of this page, as well as your browser's search function to quickly navigate to the effect you're looking for.
+Use the Table of Contents in the top left corner of this page alongside your browser's search function to quickly navigate to the effect you're looking for.

 ### Effect Logic